There are thousands of needle felting needles, & just as many (or more) techniques for just as many creative ideas to pursue.

 We can make almost anything with the right kind of needle.

 For another take on the subject, visit: Article for Fly in the Fibre

 Things you will need:

-About the Needle: This needle is not for a sewing machine, though attachments are available.
+Facts About the Needle: This needle is not for a sewing machine, though attachments are available.
 Theses distinctly different needles have purpose, each little notch at the tip of the needle is designed to create specific results when felting wool fibre.

-- The sharp needle causes you to keep concentration key, always know where your supportive hand is, and exactly how deeply you are stabbing.
-To avoid an often painful sensation from stabbing your finger – keep your eye on the needle.
+- The sharp needle means concentration key.
+Always know where your supportive hand is, & exactly how deeply you are stabbing.
+To avoid stabbing your finger – keep your eye on the needle.

 - For successful felting, the depth & direction of your stab can be adjusted as you get closer to finishing.
 Move the item around as you work to ensure even coverage.

 - Over-stabbing can create pitting, flattening, with the danger of unpleasant hardness that makes further felting difficult.
 The firmness has to be just right – strong enough to hold form.

 - Holding the needle with a “gentle yet determined grip” will lessen the impact on your wrist – where all the power behind the stab comes from. (wing in)